camunda/camunda-docs-manual/content/reference/rest/decision-requirements-definition/get-diagram.md

 # Result

-The image diagram of this decision.
+The image diagram of the decision requirements definition.

 ## Response codes